Making the most of your membership fees

 As the various banking, financial and accounting processes required to calculate the end of year figures do not occur until the last payment period of the financial year, it is not possible to provide an official tax statement before the end of the financial year.

-Your tax statement will be posted to you on 12th July 2021 (please allow up to 14 days for delivery).
+Your tax statement will be emailed to you from 14 July 2023.

 How do I claim my union fees on my tax statement?